sumantharra123/PYTHONBATCHNOVDEC2024/README.md

     git status

-to exactly see the changes made on a single file:
+to exactly see the changes made or modified on a single file:

     git diff

 to stage the changes:

     git add <filename>

+to commit the changes:

+    git commit -m "commit message"

+to push the changes:

+    git push origin <sourcebranch>

+        class01 -> main
+        ex: git push origin class01

+to create new branch

+    git checkout -b <new branch name>